subquery/documentation/docs/subquery_network/testnet/indexers/troubleshooting-indexers.md

 If all has worked you should get `docker-compose version 1.29.2, build 5becea4c` from `docker-compose --version`, and you can go ahead and pull/up.

-The official installation guide can be found at: [https://docs.docker.com/compose/install/#install-compose-on-linux-systems](https://docs.docker.com/compose/install/#install-compose-on-linux-systems)
+The official installation guide can be found [here](https://docs.docker.com/compose/install/#install-compose-on-linux-systems)

 ## (WIP) coordinator_service contract ERROR failed to get indexing status for project: 0xQmYR8x...